Varying a Family Violence Intervention Order in the Magistrates’ Court

 Looking back, I guess my wife and I have been having trouble for years.
 All of a sudden she took an IVO out against me.
 It was a real shock.
 I’m not allowed to go home or even within 200 meters of the house.
 My parents live within that area.
 They are my main support, but I can’t go there either.

-To make an Application to change an Order, the appropriate form must be completed and filed with the Court.
+To make an Application to change or vary a Family Violence Intervention Order, the appropriate form must be completed and filed with the Court.
 The other party will be notified about the Application and a Court date set.

 Unlike a Protected Person, a Respondent must also first seek permission or ‘ask for leave’ from the Court before making an Application to change an Order.
 The Court will only allow a Respondent to make an Application to vary an Order if there has been a change in circumstances since the Order was made and the change may justify a variation of the Order.
 This of course results in very limited circumstances where a Respondent can seek a variation once a Final Order has been made.
 For example, leave has been refused to vary an Intervention Order in the following circumstances: